 15th & 16th March 2014

-We'll be opening registration in early January 2014 so keep an eye on our Facebook & Twitter accounts (as well as this page) for more details as we release them.
-Be in no doubt that The CWIF 2014 will be bigger and better than ever before and we look forward to continuing the friendly and fun atmpsphere of The CWIF.
+We opened registration on Monday 10th February and closed it at 10pm 12th February.
+350 places filled in a record time!
+We expect a few places to come up as people drop out due to factors beyond their control.
+We will announce any free spaces in the days & weeks leading up to The CWIF so keep an eye on keep an eye on our Facebook & Twitter accounts (as well as this page) for more details as we release them.
+Be in no doubt that The CWIF 2014 will be bigger and better than ever before and we look forward to continuing the friendly and fun atmosphere of The CWIF.

 THE CWIF 2013: HIGHLIGHTS FILM